 French idiomatic expressions can be hard to understand (as opposed to the expression “C’est la vie”), and French people love to use them all the time.
 Learning French expressions will help you to understand better French movies or French music.
 Some of those French idioms are quite old but they are still popular in French society.
-Let’s start this list of French expressions explained in English!
+Let’s start with this list of French expressions explained in English!

 1 – Quand les poules auront des dents